 Chipotle-Lime Deviled Eggs

 I’ve made a lot of variations on deviled eggs, but these Chipotle-Lime Deviled Eggs are one of my favorites!
-And they’re for a good cause too.
-Use Appetizers to find more recipes like this one!

 There must be all kinds of yellow foods in the world, but one of my favorite yellow foods has to be deviled eggs.
 Have you ever made a bad batch of deviled eggs?
 I know I haven’t, but this particular version of Chipotle-Lime Deviled Eggs is definitely destined to be one of my deviled eggs greatest hits.